LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

-# Homework 1.2: Seetting up personal projects
+# Homework 1.2: Setting up personal projects

 ✔️ **To submit this assignment:** Send me a link to your new GitHub repo!
 (We'll also be presenting these in a future class.)